SCIFIHISTORY.NET

 Picture

-On this day in 1994 (in Brazil), RoboCop: The Series premiered with the episode titled "The Future of Law Enforcement: Part 1."
+On this day in 1994 (in Brazil), RoboCop: The Series premiered with the episode titled "The Future Of Law Enforcement: Part 1."
 According to our friends at TV.com, here's the plot summary:

 "This time the future RoboCop is defending Delta City from a scarred maniac.
 A killer calling himself the Dogtown Ripper is killing thousands of people and stealing their brains.
 A trouble making pre-teen becomes the foster daughter of Stanely Parks.
 A secretary is killed but her spirit lives inside the computer mainframe."